codestorm1/vintage_cell/notes.md

 * Network pin

 ### How keypad based phone could work
+* change circuits.gpio version in FONA.
+Don't need to use the one that keypad uses
 * need a button for hanging up.
 Physical button or use # on keypad? <- use #
 * need a button to answer incoming calls.
 Physical button or use * on keypad? <- use *
 * Add speakerphone